EgorovGroup-UVA/lammps_install/README.md

 `sudo apt update; sudo apt upgrade; sudo apt-get update; sudo apt-get upgrade; sudo apt-get install git `

-type in your password if requested, type Y if prompted Y/n, and hit enter
+type in your the password to your computer if requested, type Y if prompted Y/n, and hit enter

 Check git was installed by running